the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ![](images/react-keys-performance.png)

-The key is not difficult to find, because usually when having data in shape of an array, we can use each item's stable identifier (e.g. `id` property).
+The key is not difficult to find, because usually when having data in the shape of an array, we can use each item's stable identifier (e.g. `id` property).
 However, sometimes you do not have an `id`, so you need to come up with another identifier (e.g. `title` if it does not change and if it's unique in the array).
 As last resort, you can use the index of the item in the list too:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~